Akai MPK261: One more thing using Sysex…

 I’m writing a Processing program that will dump RAM segments.
 We should be able to map most parameters eventually.

-2. Pavel Trnavsky says:
+2. Pavel Trnavsky Avatar

 Hi…for some mysterious reason and after a lot of headache I have discovered that dumped presets by SYSEX (back to MPK249) will only will show after I switch off and on MPK249.
 Any ideas?

-3. Luke says:
+3. Luke Avatar

 Hello!
 Thanks for this and the other post about the MPK sysex commands.
 They’ve been super helpful!